kurohige/Test_Academy/README.md

 #### -- cmds_jose.py

-From the very beginning in this file we can see something that is common in all programming language, that being a place for declearing and importing classes or libraries, the class that is imported first is the ***requests*** library in a most simple description what ***requests*** library does is abstracting the complexities of making request behind a simple
+From the very beginning in this file we can see something that is common in all programming language, that being a place for declearing and importing classes or libraries, the class that is imported first is the "***requests***" library in a most simple description what "***requests***" library does is abstracting the complexities of making request behind a simple
 API, that way you can focus on interacting with sercies and consuming data of any application.

-The second library being imported into this document is the ***re*** library which refers to the Regular expression operations library.
+The second library being imported into this document is the "***re***" library which refers to the Regular expression operations library.

 The class itself is what I would consider and mini API that serves as an interface and that allows comunication between the server and the automated test, this one also serves as delimitator between the different stages of a transition circuit, process or table.
 I'm not